vishvAsa/notes/content/artha/skills/furniture/materials/wood/particle_boards.md

 - Made by hot-pressing sawdust (not fiber) with resin.
 - not as strong as MDF, but stronger than wood, but denser and cheaper.
-- will expand when exposed to moisture.
-While it should never be used outdoors
+- will expand when exposed to moisture. should never be used outdoors